viam-modules/micrordk-bme280/README.md

 - `scl_pin`: The `SCL` I2C clock pin (defaults to `22`)
 - `sda_pin`: The `SDA` IC2 data pin (defaults to `21`)

-> NOTE: This component's implementation initializes the I2C bus directly.
-Do not use in conjunction with the [Viam Board Component](https://docs.viam.com/operate/reference/components/board/) APIs for I2C.
+> CAUTION: This component's implementation initializes the I2C bus directly and assumes it is the sole device with control of the bus.
+Do not use in conjunction with the [Viam Board Component](https://docs.viam.com/operate/reference/components/board/) APIs for I2C or other devices on the same bus.

 ```json
 {